ociu/sphinx-traceability-extension/doc/usage.rst

         :nocaptions:
         :stats:

-Documentation items matching their ID to the given *source* regular expression end up in the left column of the generated table.
-Documentation items matching their ID to the given *target* regular expression with a matching relationship (see *type* argument) will end up in the right column of the generated table.\
+Documentation items matching their ID to the given *source* regular expression end up in the leftmost column of the generated table.
+Documentation items matching their ID to the given *target* regular expression(s) with a matching relationship (see *type* argument) will end up in the right-hand column(s) of the generated table.\

 **Special note on external relations**: This directive allows showing external relationships, but has some limitations in doing so: